This post may contain affiliate links. I may earn a commission from qualifying purchases at no additional cost to you. Full disclosure here.

 The first and most important step to learning how to practice gratitude is being aware of your feelings in this moment and time.

 You have to dig deep within yourself to know where you’re at mentally and emotionally.
 Take it a step further and notice what triggers the good and bad feelings in your life.
-Is it relationships, career, environment, feeling stuck, or other people’s opinion?
+Is it relationships, career, environment, feeling stuck, or other people’s opinions?
 Moreover, know approximately how long it takes for you to get over your feelings.

 Being aware of your feelings is so important, to help you notice the patterns of these positive emotions that make you feel happy, content, and, peaceful.
 As well as pay close attention to the negative emotions that make you feel disqualified, dissatisfied, guilty and shame.